 - “Natural” Ingredients – While the discussion about what is truly considered natural is still ongoing, consumers have shown that they care about what is in their products.
 Companies should try to use clean, well-researched ingredients and be transparent about their sourcing.

 - Do Not Test On Animals – Animal testing has been commonly used among cosmetic and personal care companies in the past.
 However, there are many brands that produce high-quality, effective products without the use of animal testing.

 The Path To Success

-In order to be successful in this new atmosphere, marketers should embrace the change.
+In order to be successful in this new atmosphere, marketers should embrace change.
 There are more ways to reach a target audience than ever before.
-The rise of streaming platforms, social media, and other technology continue to provide opportunities to develop a brand, promote new products, and nurture loyal customers.
+The rise of streaming platforms, social media, and other technologies, continue to provide opportunities to develop a brand, promote new products, and nurture loyal customers.

 Companies can also connect with their customers on a meaningful level by supporting their communities, values, and social causes.
 In recent years, many companies have integrated their values into their marketing plans and received praise and support from customers.

 Here are a few ways companies can set themselves up for success post-pandemic:

 - Explore New Options – Throughout the last year advertising platforms and technology has changed a lot.
 While this can be intimidating, it also presents new opportunities for companies to engage with their customers.

 - Learn From Others – Being successful in marketing campaigns does not mean you need to create something completely new.
 Learn from what competitors and other industry leaders have done that consumers have responded to positively.